 You will have to carry your fishing documents with you at all times even when you start on an organised fishing trip on a boat.

-areas of the Baltic Sea, you will discover mussel banks, seaweed meadows
+different areas of the Baltic Sea, you will discover mussel banks, seaweed meadows and fields of

 Baltic Sea are covered over and over with plumose anemones and clams.